The Unconventional Cubicles of a New Zealand Working Holiday

 CCST was a phase I & II testing facility, which basically meant they were testing the drugs for adverse side effects.
 Participants received a miniscule dosage and were monitored regularly.
 The organization was extremely professional and sterile, and everyone made me nervous.
 I felt like a total fraud, as I do in many of my jobs.

-The first time I met Richard, the head doctor on staff, I spilled my coffee onto the carpet.
+The first time I met Richard, the owner and head doctor, I spilled my coffee onto the carpet.

 “Ha ha,” I said, rubbing it in with the toe of my shoe.
 “It’ll blend.
 You’d never believe I used to be a waitress, would you?”